-October is National Disability Employment Awareness Month (NDEAM), and 2020 marks two big anniversaries: 30 years for the Americans with Disabilities Act (ADA), and 75 years of NDEAM itself.
-Throughout this month, Wildwood has been sharing stories and information about the importance of diversity and inclusion in the workplace.
+October is National Disability Employment Awareness Month (NDEAM), and 2020 marks two big anniversaries: 30 years of the Americans with Disabilities Act (ADA), and 75 years of NDEAM itself.
+Throughout this month, we have been sharing stories and information about the importance of diversity and inclusion in the workplace.

-CBS News shared an interesting interview that gave the perspective of adults on the autism spectrum and their perspectives on joining the workforce; it was noted that their experience and unique skills often play a major role in the day-to-day operations of a business.
-The article states: "We found about 30 large companies actively seeking employees on the autism spectrum, including Microsoft, JP Morgan and Ford, but there are still so many people with autism who are unemployed, and the numbers are growing.
+An interview recently shared by CBS News featured adults on the autism spectrum and their perspectives on joining the workforce; it was noted that their experience and unique skills often play a major role in the day-to-day operations of a business.
+A statistic within the article states: "We found about 30 large companies actively seeking employees on the autism spectrum, including Microsoft, JP Morgan and Ford, but there are still so many people with autism who are unemployed, and the numbers are growing.
 In the next decade, researchers at Drexel University estimate as many as 1.1 million Americans with autism will turn 18."
-Wildwood's Employment Team will continue to tackle these rates at a direct, local level, Capital Region business representatives have been joining Wildwood's Work Readiness to share their first time job experiences, career paths, and advice for joining and succeeding in the workforce.
-Because of these conversations, nearly 20 future jobseekers now have a better understanding of not only how many businesses work, but the importance of doing what you love and embracing your individual skills and strengths.
-While the conversations used to happen on-site or in person, they have continued to occur throughout the pandemic in a virtual setting, and will transition back to in-person on-site visits once it is safe to do so.
+Wildwood's Employment Team will continue to tackle these rates at a direct, local level.

+For years, Capital Region business representatives have been joining Wildwood's Work Readiness Program to share insight on career paths, advice for joining and succeeding in the workforce, and more.
+It is because of these conversations that nearly 20 future jobseekers have a better understanding of not only how many businesses work, but the importance of doing what you love and embracing your individual skills and strengths.
+The conversations have continued to occur throughout the pandemic in a virtual setting, and will transition back to in-person on-site visits once it is safe to do so.

-This year Wildwood nominated two partners in employment, Hannaford Supermarkets and Blaze Pizza, for the NDEAM Awards.
-The NDEAM Awards were hosted by the Capital Region Employer Alliance (CREA) on Friday, October 23, and recognized businesses for their contributions to the disability community and the employment of people with disabilities.
-Seven businesses in total were recognized, and Hannaford Supermarkets won a statewide award for their outstanding efforts in hiring and maintaining candidates with disabilities during the COVID-19 pandemic.
-Blaze Pizza also won the small business award for their contributions and partnership with Wildwood for job training and job seeker referral programs.
+Wildwood nominated two key partners in employment, Hannaford Supermarkets and Blaze Pizza, for the 2020 NDEAM Awards.
+Hosted by the Capital Region Employer Alliance (CREA) on Friday, October 23, the NDEAM Awards recognize businesses for their contributions to the disability community and the employment of people with disabilities.
+Seven businesses in total were recognized, with Hannaford Supermarkets winning a statewide award for their outstanding efforts in hiring and maintaining candidates with disabilities during the COVID-19 pandemic.
+Blaze Pizza won the small business award for their contributions and partnership with Wildwood in relation to on-the-job training and job seeker referral programs.
 The awards ceremony can be watched in its entirety through this link, and we want give a big "thank you" to all the businesses recognized!

 If you are interested in learning more about how Wildwood works with local businesses and connects them with potential employees, listen to the Employment Rebranding Podcast: https://anchor.fm/.../The-Rebranding-of.../a-a119obg